andrealang/docs/runtimes/nodejs/offlineMode.md

 # Offline mode for node.js
 {: #offline_mode}
-Last Updated: 20 July 2016
-{: .last-updated}

 When a node.js application is pushed to {{site.data.keyword.Bluemix}} the SDK for Node.js buildpack typically downloads artifacts from external resources such as node modules from NPM.
-In some situations such as with [Bluemix Dedicated](../../dedicated/index.html#dedicated) and [Bluemix Local](../../local/index.html#local),  you may want to not rely on, or have more explicit control over, accessing sites external to Bluemix.
+In some situations such as with [Bluemix Dedicated](/docs/dedicated/index.html#dedicated) and [Bluemix Local](/docs/local/index.html#local),  you may want to not rely on, or have more explicit control over, accessing sites external to Bluemix.
+{: shortdesc}

-The following are the external sites that the node.js buldpack can access.
-In [Bluemix Dedicated](../../dedicated/index.html#dedicated) and
+The following are the external sites that the node.js buildpack can access.
+In [Bluemix Dedicated](/docs/dedicated/index.html#dedicated) and
-[Bluemix Local](../../local/index.html#local) Bluemix environments these sites may need to be *whitelisted*.
+[Bluemix Local](/docs/local/index.html#local) Bluemix environments these sites may need to be *whitelisted*.

 * http://nodejs.org/ may be used to ascertain available node engine versions.
 * https://s3pository.heroku.com is used to retrieve node engine versions not included in the buildpack.